AMWA-TV/nmos-testing/test_data/BCP00301/README.md

 purpose.
 Typically storing private keys in a code repository would be bad practice, but in this case as the CA will not be used in production this is not a requirement.

-This CA was generated with the assistance of <https://jamielinux.com/docs/openssl-certificate-authority>
+This CA was generated with the assistance of <https://jamielinux.com/docs/openssl-certificate-authority>, and can be re-generated using the './generateCA' script.
+Note that re-generating the CA will invalidate any existing certificates.

 ## Chain of Trust